cfrome77/hugo-website-code/content/post/dutchovencooking.md

 5. Check the food
    - To check food and temp, lift the lid occasionally by sliding tongs through the pot lid's ring and bracing them against the edge of the lid closest to you.
 6. Tweak the temperature
    - To decrease heat, scrape away some fuel.
 To increase heat, or to cook longer than 45 minutes, add 5 to 6 new briquets to both the top and the bottom of the dutch oven (touching lit ones, so they’ll ignite) about every 30 minutes, or add wood embers.
-If briquets don't light, be ready to ignite them in the chimney.However, there are some debates on whether to use soap on cast iron, but many say that a little soap wont hurt the pan.
+If briquets don't light, be ready to ignite them in the chimney.
+However, there are some debates on whether to use soap on cast iron, but many say that a little soap wont hurt the pan.

 ## Indoor Cooking with Dutch Ovens